 Plaster of Paris is created from fine ground gypsum that has been heated to 160 degrees, a process called calcining.
 The heating process removes moisture from the gypsum, altering its chemistry and creating a fine powder.
 When mixed with water it can be manipulated in many ways, from sculptures to modeling, but a basic plaster of Paris mixture is hard but fragile when dry.
 Strengthening it with glue creates a strong plaster that withstands the test of time.

 Basic Plaster and Glue Recipe

 This basic plaster and glue recipe is for small plaster casting projects.
-This mixture is durable enough to be sanded with fine grit sandpaper.
-Use this basic recipe as a foundation for larger projects.
-Make sure to keep the ingredient ratios the same.
+The mixture makes a hard plaster of Paris that's durable enough to be sanded with fine grit sandpaper.
+You can use the same recipe as a foundation for larger projects by scaling up the batch, as long as you make sure to keep the ingredient ratios the same.